-- 1. ASOP No. 4, Measuring Pension Obligations and Determining Pension Plan Costs or Contributions - 2.
-ASOP No. 6, Measuring Retiree Group Benefit Obligations - 3.
-ASOP No. 27, Selection of Economic Assumptions for Measuring Pension Obligations - 4.
-ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations - 5.
-ASOP No. 44, Selection and Use of Asset Valuation Methods for Pension Valuations
+- 1. ASOP No. 4, Measuring Pension Obligations and Determining Pension Plan Costs or Contributions; - 2.
+ASOP No. 6, Measuring Retiree Group Benefits Obligations and Determining Retiree Group Benefits Program Periodic Costs or Actuarially Determined Contributions; - 3.
+ASOP No. 27, Selection of Economic Assumptions for Measuring Pension Obligations; - 4.
+ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations; and, - 5.
+ASOP No. 44, Selection and Use of Asset Valuation Methods for Pension Valuations.